 Growers can lose up to 5 bu./ac. of canola during harvest, with many of those losses occurring as canola enters and exits the combine.
 Combine losses should be less than 1 bu./ac., and hopefully more like half a bushel.

-Here are the top 10 tips to keep combine losses to a minimum.
+10 tips to keep combine losses to a minimum

 10. Check for leaks.
 Losses do not always come out the back end.
 Before making any adjustment to cylinder speed, concave spacing, fan speed or sieve spacing, check over the combine to make sure you don’t have any leaks.
 Look for holes and cracks on the pickup, feederhouse, elevator, shoe seals, separator covers and the grain tank.